* In case of any delay in receiving the OTP, you may verify it later. Please proceed without verification.

 Famous Temples in Yavatmal

-There are a number of famous temples and mosques in and around the city of Yavatmal.
+There are a number of famous temples and mosques in and around the city of Yavatmal in Maharashtra.
 A visit to these spiritual dwellings would be worth your while in Yavatmal.

 Shi Chintamani Temple